UselessGuru/UG-Miner/README.md

 UG-Miner monitors mining pools in real-time in order to find the most profitable algorithm

-Updated 2023/09/05
+Updated 2024/01/01

-Copyright (c) 2018-2023 UselessGuru
+Copyright (c) 2018-2024 UselessGuru

 This is free software, and you are welcome to redistribute it under certain conditions. https://github.com/UselessGuru/UG-Miner/blob/master/LICENSE

-Updated/Maintained by UselessGuru
+Updated & maintained by UselessGuru

 UG-Miner code is partly based on

 - MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner (Project is no longer maintained)
 - NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner (Project is no longer maintained)
-- NemosMiner which can be found here: https://github.com/UselessGuru/miners/releases (Project is no longer maintained)
+- NemosMiner which can be found here: https://github.com/Minerx117/NemosMiner (Project is no longer maintained)

 *****